Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 8. Passau

-Passau, a Lower Bavarian city at the confluence of the Inn, Danube, and Ilz rivers along the Austria border, is famous as the “City of Three Rivers.”
+Passau, a Lower Bavarian city at the confluence of the Inn, Danube, and Ilz rivers along the Austrian border, is famous as the “City of Three Rivers.”
 The city features stunning landscapes, rolling hills, Italian-style buildings, and strategic locations.
 Key attractions include Veste Oberhaus, Artists Alley, traditional Bavarian cuisine, and Europe’s largest church organ.

 Highlights: